 The key is to find an inventory system that not only has the technical specs needed but is also user-friendly to allow for easy adoption and use.

 How To Convince Management to Spend on Improvements to Delivery Systems

 Delivery systems are an extension of the inventory management challenge.
 The inefficiencies of accurately getting inventory out are a problem that can not be ignored for needed future improvements in corporate productivity.
-One solution that has been proposed is to utilize an RFID Radio Frequency Identification that has been demonstrated to boost accuracy in inventory from between 70 percent and 97 percent.
+One solution proposed is to utilize an RFID Radio Frequency Identification that has been demonstrated to boost accuracy in inventory from between 70 percent and 97 percent.

 Improving the Customer Experience

 Customers are expecting and demanding more from pharmaceutical companies today.
 It is necessary to begin understanding these issues and addressing them.
 This is not just about the pricing of new and existing drugs.
 Improvements are needed with consumer interaction to become streamlined and convenient to the point that their healthcare transforms into a natural part of everyday life for families and individuals.
 Currently, customer service and interaction are stagnant.

 Big Pharma is wrestling with addressing new additional data streams that are not standard, unstructured, and highly variable.
 This includes Rx, labs, histories, mHealth, sensors, IoT, geographic, socioeconomic, demographic, genomic, and behavioral.
 The data and analytics can be utilized to improve the outcomes from healthcare, improve efficiencies, and help with the needed transition of going from volume to value.
 It will also boost the effectiveness between providers, individuals, and payers.

 Modifying Business to Adapt to New Payment Models